codership/documentation/galeracluster/source/configuration.rst

    /swap/swap1     file        524284   0       -2
    /swap/swap2     file        524284   0       -3

+On FreeBSD run ``swapinfo`` and consult the `documentation <https://www.freebsd.org/doc/handbook/adding-swap-space.html>`_ for how to add more swap if you need it.

-If your system does not have swap space available or if the allotted space is insufficient for your needs, you can fix this by creating swap files.
+On Linux, if your system does not have swap space available or if the allotted space is insufficient for your needs, you can fix this by creating swap files.

 #.
 Create an empty file on your disk, set the file size to whatever size you require.